Todd Beamer: Flight 93

-Several of the passengers made phone calls to loved ones, who informed them about the two planes that had crashed into the World Trade Center in New York City and the third into the Pentagon in Arlington County, Virginia.
-Beamer tried to place a credit card call through a phone located on the back of a plane seat, but was routed to a customer-service representative, who passed him on to GTE airphone supervisor Lisa Jefferson.
-With FBI agents listening in on their call, Beamer informed Jefferson that hijackers had taken over Flight 93, and that one passenger had been killed.
-He also stated that two of the hijackers had knives, and that one appeared to have a bomb strapped around his waist.
+Several passengers made phone calls to loved ones, who told them about the two planes that had crashed into the World Trade Center in New York City and the third into the Pentagon in Arlington County, Virginia.
+Beamer tried to place a credit-card call through a phone on the back of a plane seat, but was routed to a customer-service representative, who transferred him to GTE Airfone supervisor Lisa Jefferson.
+With FBI agents listening to the call, Beamer told Jefferson that hijackers had taken over Flight 93 and that one passenger had been killed.
+He said two of the hijackers had knives and that one appeared to have a bomb strapped around his waist.
 When the hijackers veered the plane sharply south, Beamer exclaimed, "We're going down!
 We're going down!"